PATCH: Learnable Tile-level Hybrid Sparsity for LLMs

 \section{Acknowledgments}

-This work was also supported in part by NSERC Discovery Grants (RGPIN-06516, DGECR00303), the Canada Research Chairs program, Ontario Early Researcher award, the Canada Research Chairs program, the Ontario Early Researcher Award, and the Digital Research Alliance of Canada (\url{www.alliancecan.ca}).
+This work was supported in part by NSERC Discovery Grants (RGPIN-06516, DGECR00303), the Canada Research Chairs program, the Ontario Early Researcher Award, and the Digital Research Alliance of Canada (\url{www.alliancecan.ca}).
 We extend our gratitude towards Ray Hung for assistance with the results, and Victor Kamel and Arya Rafii for their help in integrating STOICC into our work.